DavidBert/OMDI_JO2024/Introduction_git.md

 - Remember to commit your changes frequently with meaningful commit messages as you start working on new features in the upcoming stages.

-In the next stages, we'll add more features to this app and explore more Git and GitHub concepts as a team.
+In the next stages, we'll add more features to this app and explore more Git and GitLab concepts as a team.

 ### Stage 2: Implementing Age Calculation - Direct Implementation